Climate-based beet planting guide for Holland, Michigan

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Beets in Holland
+How Frost Affects Planting Dates for Beets in Holland

 Holland usually has about 176 frost-free days, with a typical last spring frost around April 28 and a typical first fall frost around October 21.